DataDog/documentation/content/en/agent/guide/autodiscovery-with-jmx.md

   text: "Dynamically assign and collect tags from your application"
 ---

-Sometimes a check configuration used by a Datadog-Agent integration can be to big to fit within Autodiscovery labels/annotations like for JMX integrations for instance.
-If it's the case you should use [Autodiscovery Container Identifiers][1].
+JMX-based integrations configuration used by the Datadog Agent can be too big to fit within Autodiscovery labels/annotations.
+To manipulate them you should use [Autodiscovery Container Identifiers][1].

 Find below an example with the Datadog-Kafka integration that leverage JMX to collect metrics and the Datadog Agent to send them to Datadog for: